bbhardin/HackEurope26/improvement_notes_v1_response.md

 4. **Test phone number**: Meta provides a test phone number in the WhatsApp Business sandbox for development.

 **Code improvement** (independent of credentials): Add a "message outbox" concept so that when WhatsApp credentials are missing, outbound messages are stored in a `message_outbox` table and displayed in the dashboard.
 This way the demo still shows what *would* have been sent, even without live WhatsApp.
 Currently these messages are only visible in the conversation log on the customer detail page — making them more prominent would help.
+# Edit: We are currently awaiting the Meta WhatsApp Developer Key.
+We will have it available before implementing the revised version specified in this document.

 ### Complexity: Low (code) / External dependency (credentials)